Past U.S. Amateurs at Pebble Beach Golf Links

 Only eight golf courses have hosted the U.S. Amateur more than twice.
-When the Amateur returns to Pebble Beach Golf Links in 2018, it will be the fifth time it has been played here.
-Why so often?
+Pebble Beach Golf Links hosted its fifth championship in 2018.

 Here is a look at the U.S. Amateur Championship at Pebble Beach Golf Links:

-Amateurs who are now among today’s Tour players include Charley Hoffman, Charles Howell III, Matt Kuchar, Hunter Mahan, Bryce Molder, Rob Oppenheim, Adam Scott, Nicholas Thompson, Camilo Villegas and Johnson Wagner.
+The field included current PGA TOUR players Charley Hoffman, Charles Howell III, Matt Kuchar, Hunter Mahan, Bryce Molder, Rob Oppenheim, Adam Scott, Nicholas Thompson, Camilo Villegas and Johnson Wagner.